I Hate U (SZA song): Composition and reception

-Vulture's Justin Curto labeled "I Hate U" a "groovy breakup song, anchored by SZA's lyrical directness", while Hayden Daviss of Pilerats found it a "subtle and seemingly 90s-indebted take on SZA's sound, with a crunching production swaying amongst SZA's vocal".
+"I Hate U" has a lo-fi production.
+Vulture's Justin Curto labeled "I Hate U" a "groovy breakup song, anchored by SZA's lyrical directness", while Hayden Davies of Pilerats found it a "subtle and seemingly 90s-indebted take on SZA's sound, with a crunching production swaying amongst SZA's vocal".
 HotNewHipHop's Alexander Cole gave the song a "Very Hottttt" rating, complimenting the "dark production that complements the singer's voice perfectly", and noted, "throughout the track, she sings about a recent breakup and how she wishes things had played out differently".
 Ciaran Brennan of Hot Press said the song, along with "Joni" and "Nightbird", "showcases SZA's musical diversity", with the singer "switching up between passionate, emotional vocals and relaxed verses".
 Okayplayer's Robyn Mowat noted how the song "is filled with reflections on love, heartache and her headspace regarding a love gone wrong".
 NorthJersey.com's Jack McLoone deemed the track signature SZA, despite finding "her vocals on the chorus are more ethereal, while in the verses she skews closer to traditional R&B delivery with some clear hip hop influences.
 Naledi Ushe of PopSugar called it "a banger for all the heartbroken (past and present) people of the world".
 Comparing the song to Prince's "Eye Hate U" (1995), Jezebel writers said "a relaxed tempo and veritable yacht-rock keyboard underscore lovelorn 'fuck yous' and the overarching idea of hating someone because you love them so much".
 They noted however, that "despite the song's title, it is not a kiss-off but a call back, praising the "nimble" hook.
 Billboard's Jason Lipshutz commended the song for showcasing "the vocal power that's made her such a captivating figure in mainstream pop and R&B".
 Similarly, HipHopDX's David Aaron Blake said, over the "wailing" synth and "lush" instrumental, is SZA's "uncontainable and booming voice".

-Music video
+In a 2025 ranking of her discography, The Guardian critic Alexis Petridis rated "I Hate U" as her eighth-best song, with particular praise towards the composition.

+Release

+Upon the release of "I Hate U on SoundCloud, the song received a warm response from online fans and went viral on the video-sharing application TikTok.
+SZA decided to give it an official release, stating: "Honestly, this started out as an exercise.
+I just wanted somewhere to dump my thoughts without pressure.
+Y'all made it a thing and I'm not mad LMAO.
+Ask and you shall receive".
+After the song reached number 1 on US Apple Music, SZA revealed that "I Hate U" became an official single, posting on social media: "One thing about y'all: y'all gon' make it a single even if it ain't!
+I love you!
+Thank you!
+She also deemed the SoundCloud release an "experiment".